SophieHogg/morsecode-project/README.md

 # Morse Code Project

-### This project is a two-way translator between Latin letters and Morse code.
+### This project is a two-way translator between Latin characters and Morse code.

 ## Colour Palette

 The colour palette, as with the remainder of my portfolio, utilises colours from Australian flora.
-Therefore, I decided to use a wattle colour palette with a lot of bright yellows, pale greys and dark, forest greens.
-This is based on a combination of colour palettes, including this one: https://icolorpalette.com/download/palette/526587_color_palette.jpg
+Therefore, I decided to use a wattle colour palette with a lot of bright yellows, pale greys and dark, forest greens, based on this: https://icolorpalette.com/download/palette/526587_color_palette.jpg

 ## Structure